donutrj/verdigris2/content/Rules/Combat.md

 Read more about inventory [[Tests & Saves#Inventory|here]].
 # Recovery
 Recovering from injuries takes time.
 When a character spend a [[Travel#Resting|whole night resting]], they roll for 1d6 points.
 The result can be spent in the ways below.
-- Recover all lost hit points for 1 point
+- Recover all hit points for 1 point.
+- Recover all drain for 1 point.
-- Recover a lost attribute for 1 point
+- Recover a lost attribute for 1 point.
+- Recover all exhaustion for 3 points.
 - Recover a lost wound for 3 points
 Points do not persist between rests.
 If a character takes a turn at watch or are otherwise partially occupied, they roll 1d3 instead.
 ## Critical Injuries